Google Translate Disclaimer

 Be conservation wise and know when to limit your overall catch!

-Most Saskatchewan waters are open to the public.
-However, access may be restricted in the following cases:
+Most Saskatchewan angling waters are open to the public.
+However, access may be restricted in some cases, including:

 Learn more about how you can help protect Saskatchewan waters from aquatic invasive species.